 *Travel, accommodation, meals or other expenses are not included in the cost.

-If any session does not suit you, don’t worry, we request attendance at 70% of the sessions.
+If some sessions don’t suit you, don’t worry, we request attendance at 8 of the 24-week sessions.

-In-person Immersion with a trainer, in the Southern Uplands, Scotland, with the following schedule:
+In-person with a trainer, in the Southern Uplands (Scotland), with the following schedule: